blocksninja/das-coin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/tribed`
-Configuration file:  `/etc/das/das.conf`
+Configuration file:  `/etc/tribe/tribe.conf`
 Data directory:      `/var/lib/tribed`
 PID file:            `/var/run/tribed/tribed.pid` (OpenRC and Upstart) or `/var/lib/tribed/tribed.pid` (systemd)
 Lock file:           `/var/lock/subsys/tribed` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the das user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the das user and group.
-Access to das-cli and other tribed rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the tribe user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the tribe user and group.
+Access to tribe-cli and other tribed rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/tribed`
-Configuration file:  `~/Library/Application Support/Tribe/das.conf`
+Configuration file:  `~/Library/Application Support/Tribe/tribe.conf`
 Data directory:      `~/Library/Application Support/Tribe`
 Lock file:           `~/Library/Application Support/Tribe/.lock`